MacroFinanceHub/Skill-Biased-Structural-Change---Replication-Package/BKRV-Readme.md

-# Skill-Biased Structural Change - Replication File
+# Skill-Biased Structural Change - Replication Package

-This readme file describes the structure of the directories of the package containing the data and code needed to replicate the results in “Skill-biased Structural Change”.
+This readme file describes the structure of the directories of the replication package containing the data and code needed to replicate the results in "Skill-Biased Structural Change".
 When necessary, readme files within the subdirectories provide additional information about the individual files and procedures used (we reproduce the information in these additional readme files below).

-## Main Folder: REStud

 ---